 “Of course,” she said as she turned to leave.

 Dominique gaped at her cousin.
 “No!
 Clancy O'Dell?!
 James Potter!”

 James groaned.
 He knew he should have waited to have it owled until after Dominique was gone.
-After months Dominique still grew sour and rigid at the mention of the girl's name.
+After months had passed since it happened, Dominique still grew sour and rigid at the mention of the girl's name.
 He rolled his eyes.